yunojuno/django-impersonate/README.rst

    $ coverage html  <- Pretty HTML files for you
    $ coverage report -m  <- Ascii report

-If you’re bored and want to test all the supported environments, you’ll need tox.:
+If you're bored and want to test all the supported environments, you'll need tox.:

 ::